Eri Tosaka: Background

 In June 2015, she achieved four consecutive wins at the Japanese National Championship, and was chosen to be a representative at the World Championship.
 In September at the World Championship finals, she went up against London Olympic gold medalist Mariya Stadnik from Azerbaijan.
 Tosaka was given two points due to an activity time (AT) warning, but was able to tie the score in the last ten seconds with a one-legged tackle.
 In order to declare a winner from this tie, Stadnik challenged the judge's ruling, saying that the point where she was pushed out of the ring was just one point, but this was not approved.
 The score became 3 to 2 and Tosaka achieved her third consecutive victory at the World Championship.
 With this win, as long as she participated in the Japanese National Championship in December, she would be offered to be a representative at the 2016 Olympics in Rio de Janeiro.
 As a measure against strong foreign athletes, she competed in the 53kg weight class at the Japanese National Championship in December, and competed against third year Irie Nanami from Kyushu Kyoritsu University.
 While it was a close match, Tosaka won the competition and became an Olympic representative.

 In February 2016, she lost 4 to 5 against Sun Yanan at the Asian Championship semifinals for the first time in three and a half years since the 2012 World Championship.
 Her winning streak ended at 59 wins.
 In June, she visit the Toyama Prefecture Office and expressed her determination for the Olympics saying " I want to win the gold metal no matter what".
 On August 17 at the Olympics in Rio, she defeated Kazakhstan's Zhuldyz Eshimova in the second round 6 to 0, American Haley Augello 11 to 2 in the quarterfinals, and China’s Sun Yanan 8 to 3 in the semifinals.
 In the finals, Azerbaijan's Stadnik had a lead of 2 to 1 until just before the end of the match when Tosaka performed a one-legged tackle, giving her the win at 3 to 2 and earning her the gold medal.
 In September, she received the Prefectural Honor Award for her performance at the Olympics, and in November, she received the Medal of Honor with a Purple Ribbon.

-In January of 2017, she made surgery on the big toe of her foot due to an old injury.
+In January 2017, she made surgery on the big toe of her foot due to an old injury.
 Because of this, she did not compete later in August as a World Championship Representative.
 In September, she returned to compete in the National Japanese Women's Open Wrestling Championship after over a year in the 53kg weight class and won.
 At the National Japanese Wrestling Championship in December, she competed in the new 50kg weight class, but withdrew after winning the quarterfinals in order to not worsen the injuries on her left knee and ankle.